 - A high strength Dyneema core gives WR2added strength and stability.
 It has a very low braid angle meaning making it less likely to snag and generally more durable.

 - Ends can be melted but whipping is recommend to keep the Dyneema from fraying over time.

-- Splicing is possible but can be difficult due to tightness of cover and layer of UV coating.
+- Stripping is possible, , but can be difficult due to the tightness of the cover.